Dennis (Dee) Kiraga

-Gary has had a long career in writing, producing and performing.
-He has been a member of numerous well known bands in the Detroit area.
+Dennis has had a long career in writing, producing and performing.
+The longtime Detroit/Chicago native is the founding member of the hugely popular band The Secrets.

-While bass in most other rock bands only provides the bottom end groove, SURF ZUP allows Gary the opportunity to showcase his talents.
+While bass in most other rock bands only provides the bottom end groove, SURF ZUP allows Dee the opportunity to more fully showcase his talents on his Fender Jazz Bass.
 The bass line in instrumental rock is akin to vocal harmonies in conventional rock.
-He delivers that element which is so essential to the uniqueness and power of the band.
+His “Modern Vintage” style and sound delivers that element which is so essential to the uniqueness and power of the band.

 Ken was proud to be a student of legendary drum instructor Ray “Pankau” Parker.
 He started drumming at the age of 6 and in conjunction with Larry Eagan his school band director from 2nd thru 12th grade, his musical skills were honed and challenged daily.
 This would serve as the basis for the pursuit of a lifetime of musical enjoyment.